wandb/docs/docs/guides/hosting/manage-users.md

 :::

 ### Invite users to a team
-Use the Team's settings page to invite users to your team.
+Use the `Members` tab in the Team's settings page to invite users to your team.

 :::info
 If a user is not already a part of the organization when being added to a team, they will be automatically added at the organization-level as well.